Weirdmageddon 3: Take Back the Falls: Reception

-The series finale received critical acclaim from both critics and fans of the show alike.
+The episode received acclaim from both critics and fans of the show.
 Alasdair Wilkins of The A.V.
 Club opined that it was the perfect ending to the series and awarded the episode an "A" for bringing back as many characters as possible, with even tertiary supporting characters getting their own little moment to shine.
 He applauded the way the episode "exemplifies all Gravity Falls be at its frequent best: it's funny, emotional, beautiful and terrifying in equal measure."
 According to him, "[B]ack when Gravity Falls started out, it was pitched as a kid-friendly cross of The Simpsons, Twin Peaks, and The X-Files.
 I can think of no finer final tribute than to say it lived up to all the ridiculous potential implicit in that description … and ended up being something even better than that."
 In the end, he wrote that Gravity Falls had kicked off his A.V.
 Club reviewing career nearly four years earlier and was likely to be the only show he would ever get to review wire-to-wire, and so would always have a very special place in his heart for reasons that he couldn't imagine anyone else caring all that much about.

 Max Nicholson of IGN gave the episode a 9 out of 10, praising its way of "balancing all the characters" and "not leaving anybody out of the fun".
 He also enjoyed the minor references to previous episodes.
 According to him, "Weirdmageddon 3" was filled with laughs, excitement and heartwarming moments.
 In his review, "As animated series go, Gravity Falls was an excellent one, and it'll be sad to see it go.
 At the same time, I'm glad it ended while it was still fresh, so fans can remember it fondly".

 The episode gained considerable press attention after the revelation that the characters Sheriff Blubs and Deputy Durland are gay, with coverage on LGBT-oriented sites as well.
 The pairing was revealed after Mayor Tyler Cutebiker passes the "Never Mind All That!"
 Act, which requires he townspeople to say "Never Mind All That!" to anyone who asks about the events of Weirdmaggedon, to which Sheriff Blubs adds that if anyone violates the Act and says the truth about what happened, then they'll be zapped by tasers.
 Deputy Durland then declares that they're "mad with power", then turns to Blubs as they add "...and love" together in unison.
 Hirsch previously said he believed that he would be blocked from including LGBT characters in the series.
 He said: "I would love to, but I doubt they'd ever let me do it in kids' TV.
 But man, I would if I could".
 This was the first time Disney XD and Disney Channel introduced a gay male couple, a move described as "Disney taking a huge step towards equality".